themangoest/RSG/README.md

 Also, phrase repetition can be set from 1 to 8.
 The phrase can also be set by repeating one type or repeating two types alternately.

+Inspired by Hagiwo, Turing Machine and Emilie Gillet